 Now, can you convert or repackage every legacy setup to MSIX without facing application compatibility or other issues?
 Unfortunately not.

 If you want to learn more about compatibility, I can highly recommended reading Tim Mangan’s MSIX Report Cards.
-Application compatibility and MSIX Readiness is related to the quality of programming of the selected application, whether device drivers are included, Windows services have to be installed, shell extensions are used, how files are accessed, where files are written to etc. etc.
+Application compatibility and MSIX Readiness is related to the quality of programming of the selected application, whether device drivers are included, Windows services have to be installed, shell extensions are used, how files are accessed, where files are written to, whether (Office) plugins are involved etc. etc.

 Some compatibility issues can be fixed using what’s called the PSF.
 PSF is the acronym for the Package Support Framework which deserves a detailed blog on its own.